Batu Caves Malaysia: Temple In Kuala Lumpur

 The cheapest way to get there is to take the train from KL Sentral, which runs every half hour and costs only 2.5 MYR (less than one US Dollar).

-If you would rather book a tour, Viator has lots of tours going to Batu Caves.
+If you would rather book a tour, GetYourGuide has private tours going to Batu Caves (more info on that below).

 Where We Stayed